Joeeeemamaa/Projet-DB-JEHCHI/README.md

 packaging is a weak entity dependent on product
 → A packaging configuration exists only for a specific product and is identified by (internal_product_code + barcode).

-✅ N-ary Relationship (n > 2)

-contract_coverage is modeled as a ternary association linking:

-distribution_contract

-distributor

-market

-This models the fact that product availability in a market depends on contract coverage, distributor, and time period.

 ---